jaystile/docker-builder-pattern-example/README.md

 ## Setup
 At the time of this writing I was running Ubuntu 16.4 and openjdk 14 and gradle 6.3.

-# Example 1 - Builder using a stage Docker file
+# Example 1 - Builder using a multi-stage Docker file
-In the example, we use a stage Dockerfile to build the artifacts and then output a single small container based on the previous stages artifacts.
+In the example, we use a multi-stage Dockerfile to build the artifacts and then output a single small container based on the previous stages artifacts.

 * Build | `docker build --tag server ./server`